 Musky Shop Northwoods Fishing Report: Early September

-Well, that's it for now gang, we wish everyone a great fall and please let us know if we can be of service to you as it would be our pleasure.
+That's it for this time around, We hope you all have a great fall.
+Please let us know if we can be of service to you as it would be our pleasure.

 Good Fishing and God Bless, Jim Stewart